-Jonathan Lee is committed to providing fully compliant solutions and services to both our clients and contractors.
+Jonathan Lee is committed to providing fully compliant solutions and services to both our clients and contractors, including working inside IR35.

 IR35 has changed.
+How do you now know if you're working inside IR35?
 We will work closely with you to set up the right processes and procedures for establishing the tax status associated with the various roles undertaken by our contractors prior to the legislation coming into force on 6 April 2021 and to implement any changes smoothly and efficiently.
 Download our handy IR35 eGuide to find out more.

 What is IR35?